cameron-wags/rainbow_csv.nvim/README.md

 # RBQL (RainBow Query Language) Description
-RBQL is a technology which provides SQL-like language that supports "SELECT" and "UPDATE" queries with Python or JavaScript expressions.
+RBQL is a technology which provides SQL-like language that supports _SELECT_ and _UPDATE_ queries with Python or JavaScript expressions.

 ### Main Features
-* Use Python or Java Script expressions inside "select", "update", "where" and "order by" statements
+* Use Python or Java Script expressions inside _SELECT_, _UPDATE_, _WHERE_ and _ORDER BY_ statements
-* Output entries appear in the same order as in input unless "ORDER BY" is provided.
+* Output entries appear in the same order as in input unless _ORDER BY_ is provided.
 * Input csv/tsv table may contain varying number of entries (but select query must be written in a way that prevents output of missing values)
 * Unicode support